Want to Run Faster? Start With These 14 Exercises

 #1: Explosive Step-Ups

-Step-ups are a fantastic exercise to increase running speed because they strengthen the key muscles involved in running and sprinting, such as your glutes, hamstrings, quads, calves, and core muscles.
+Step-ups are a fantastic exercise for increasing running speed because they strengthen the key muscles involved in running and sprinting, such as your glutes, hamstrings, quads, calves, and core.

-To progress the exercise beyond using just your bodyweight, use dumbbells for added resistance, explode upward on the step-up portion, and slowly step down backward.
+To progress the exercise beyond just your bodyweight, use dumbbells for added resistance, explode upward on the step-up portion, and slowly step backward down.

 The explosive power should come from your glutes, which will help drive your leg forward when you run.